Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Rewrite the components in the most common language.
 Box 2: Create a dependency graph for the application.
 Box 3: Group the related components.
 - [ ] Box 1: Assign ownership to each component group.
 Box 2: Rewrite the components in the most common language.
 Box 3: Identify the most common language used.

 ### You are configuring an Azure DevOps deployment pipeline.
 The deployed application will authenticate to a web service by using a secret stored in an Azure key vault.
 You need to use the secret in the deployment pipeline.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 ![Question 36](images/question36.jpg)